Anashritam/DSA-Practice/Medium/1701. Average Waiting Time/Question2.md

 # ***1701.
 Average Waiting Time***
-There are n friends that are playing a game.
-The friends are sitting in a circle and are numbered from 1 to n in clockwise order.
-More formally, moving clockwise from the ith friend brings you to the (i+1)th friend for 1 <= i < n, and moving clockwise from the nth friend brings you to the 1st friend.

-The rules of the game are as follows:

-Start at the 1st friend.
 There is a restaurant with a single chef.
 You are given an array customers, where customers[i] = [arrivali, timei]:

 arrivali is the arrival time of the ith customer.
 The arrival times are sorted in non-decreasing order.